On the Evrard fibrant replacement of a functor

-The Evrard construction of Section 2 can be expressed as a Grothendieck construction in category theory [SGA1, Expos\'{e}VI.8].
-Here we recall what it is, restricting ourselves only for its properties necessary for the sequel.
+The Evrard construction discussed in Section 2 is expressed as the Grothendieck construction in category theory [SGA1, Expos\'{e}VI.8].
+Here we recall the fibred and cofibred Grothendieck constructions, restricting ourselves to its properties necessary for the sequel.
 We refer the reader to loc.cit. and to [Th] for more detail.